-The Innovation Kick Start Program was created to encourage development and business at an accelerated pace in the Innovation District.
-The Program is designed to kick start development that will facilitate the creation and commercialization of new ideas and support our economy by growing jobs in ways that leverage proximity, density, authenticity and progress by the end of 2020.
+The Innovation Kick Start Program was created to encourage new development and business at an accelerated pace in the Innovation District.
+The Program is designed to kick start development that will facilitate the creation commercialization of new ideas and support our economy by growing jobs in ways that leverage proximity, and density.